pingpongdoctor/pingpongdoctor/README.md

 - KnexJS
 - Bcrypt - This library is used to hash email and password on the backend.

-## Log in accounts

-Since the website authenticates users by using JWT token, you have to log in to use the full website's feature.
-There are two available accounts below for you or you can sign up for a new account.

-- Email: simon@gmail.com | Password: 123456Aa@
-- Email: greg@gmail.com | Password: 123456Aa@

 ## Simon Portfolio
 [Deployment link](https://simonprofile.netlify.app)